What is the Like-Kind Exchange?

 There are 7 primary rules.
 They are as follows:

-- This is applicable only when an investment or business property is involved.
+- It is applicable only when an investment or business property is involved.

 - The property being acquired from the proceeds shall be either of the same value or higher.